Refried Bean Dip Recipe (without Cream Cheese)

-This bean dip is one of my favorite recipes to make, and not just for game day.
+Bean dip recipes are one of my favorite to make, and not just for game day.
 (Though I do make it often during football season!)
-I love this creamy dip as an easy appetizer anytime guests come over or a delicious addition to a taco bar.
-It often makes an appearance on Taco Tuesdays in our house as a dip for quesadillas, a side to tacos, or to use on tostadas.
+I love this refried bean dip as an easy appetizer anytime guests come over – especially with some homemade tortilla chips – or a delicious addition to a taco bar.

 Ingredients